erikdejonge/puffin/README.md

 ## Extras

-Puffins are members of the family of birds Alcidae, Auks.
+Puffins are members of the family of birds Alcidae, or Auks.